• Skip to primary navigation

 • If you can't have almond flour I would use cashew flour instead.

-• To make these muffins dairy free: use a dairy free protein powder.
+• To make these muffins dairy free: use a dairy-free protein powder.

 • To keep these muffins refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.

-• To add some crunch to these muffins feel free to add some chopped nuts such as pecans or walnuts.
+• To add some crunch to these protein muffins feel free to add some chopped nuts such as pecans or walnuts.

 • You can substitute the peanut butter with another nut butter or seed butter such as cashew butter, hazelnut butter, macadamia nut butter or almond butter.